Securing Agentic AI Systems: A Defense-in-Depth Approach

 4 Security and Safety Goals in Agentic Systems

 The core security objectives still trace back to the CIA triad—confidentiality, integrity, and availability.
-But in agentic systems, what needs protection expands significantly.
+In agentic systems, what needs protection expands significantly.

-Confidentiality extends beyond customer and enterprise data.
-It must also protect the agent’s internal instructions, API credentials, and operational logic.
+Confidentiality extends beyond customer and enterprise data to the agent’s internal instructions, API credentials, and operational logic.
 A single leaked instruction or credential can redirect the entire system’s behavior.

-Integrity includes more than business data accuracy.
-It must cover the model itself, training data, retrieval databases, and tool execution paths.
+Integrity includes the model itself, training data, retrieval databases, and tool execution paths.
 If any part of this chain is compromised, the agent’s reasoning becomes corrupted.

-Availability means more than web service uptime.
-In agentic systems, it includes sustained model performance, stable responses, and reliable tool execution.
+Availability includes sustained model performance, stable responses, and reliable tool execution.
 An agent that times out, degrades, or fails mid-task can cause cascading operational failures.

 For a bank deploying agents, confidentiality means protecting customer data and the agent’s wire transfer instructions.
 Integrity means preventing attackers from manipulating the agent’s fraud detection logic.
 Availability means the agent continues processing transactions during peak loads—because downtime now means frozen customer accounts, not just slow response times.